Ancient history of Transylvania: Huns

+Avars

-The rule of Gepids was crushed by a Lombards and Eurasian Avars attack in year 567.
-In fact the Gepids were exterminated from the region.
+The rule of Gepids was crushed by a Lombard and Eurasian Avar attack in year 567.
+In fact, the Gepids were exterminated from the region.
 We know only about slight Gepid remnants (cemeteries) in the Banat region after 600.
-In Transyilvania we have no traces which indicate a Gepids continuity after 567.
+In Transylvania we have no traces which indicate a Gepids continuity after 567.

 By 568, the Avars under the capable leadership of their Kagan, Bayan, established in the Carpathian Basin an empire that lasted for 250 years.
-During this 250 years the Slavs were allowed to settle inside Transylvania and they started to clear the Carpathian's virgin forests.
+During these 250 years the Slavs were allowed to settle inside Transylvania and they started to clear the Carpathian's virgin forests.
 The Avars meet their demise with the rise of Charlemagne's Frankish empire.
 After a fierce seven-year war and civil war between the Kagan and Yugurrus which lasted from 796-803, the Avars were defeated.

 The Transylvanian Avars were, subjugated by the Bulgars under Khan Krum at the beginning of the 9th century and Transylvania, along with eastern Pannonia, was incorporated into the First Bulgarian Empire.